TV Beats Co-Financing Market

 belonging, suicide, mental health, abuse, school bullying, youth, first love, coming of age

-Screenwriter, producer, and director Ove Musting was born on 22 February 1977 in Sõmerpalu.
-He graduated in 2002 from Tallinn University with a degree in Audiovisual Arts and has furthered his education through various professional training courses.
-He is the director and format creator of numerous television shows and has worked as a multi-camera director for major broadcasts such as "Eesti Laul," the Song Celebration, and Republic Day performances, among others.
-He is a founding member of the bands Winny Puhh and Aednikud, as well as a co-founder of the circular economy platform Smartswap.com.
-Musting received several festival awards for his first student work, "Suicide" (1997).
-In 2022, he made his feature film debut with "Kalev," for which he received the Cultural Endowment’s Annual Award for Audiovisual Arts Debut, followed in 2023 by six EFTA awards.
+Screenwriter, producer, and director Ove Musting was born on February 22, 1977, in Sõmerpalu.
+He graduated in 2002 from Tallinn University in the field of audiovisual arts.
+He has furthered his education through various professional training courses.
+He is the director and format creator of numerous television shows.
+He has worked as the multi-camera director for major broadcasts such as "Eesti Laul", the Song Celebration, and the Republic Day performances, among others.
+He is a founding member of the bands Winny Puhh and Aednikud.
+He is also a co-founder of the circular economy platform Smartswap.com.
+He received several festival awards already for his first student work, "Suicide" (1997).
+In 2022, he made his feature film debut with "Kalev", for which he received the Cultural Endowment’s annual award for audiovisual arts debut, and in 2023, six EFTA awards.